scalacenter/scalafix/docs/users/related-projects.md

 ---
-id: faq
+id: related-projects
-title: Frequently Asked Questions
+title: Related projects
 ---

-## How does Scalafix compare with alternatives?

 There are several alternative tools to Scalafix that each make different tradeoffs with regards to Scala 2.x fidelity, ease of writing custom analyses,